 Wings: Essays on Invertebrate Conservation is published twice per year in the spring and fall.
 Each issue features spectacular photos by leading photographers and articles by well-respected scientists and conservationists.
 Join Xerces today to receive a copy of the latest issue!

 Invertebrate Notes.
-A roundup of recent research and events.
+A selection of recent books.
 Page 24.

 The latest update can be downloaded for free as a single PDF file, click here to view.